lixinyang123/ERP/README.md

 # Enterprise Resource Planning

-Flask Desktop app base on Flask & Electron
+ERP Desktop App base on Flask & Electron

 ### How to Contribute?